dotnet/dotnet-monitor/documentation/egress.md

 > **NOTE:** The filesystem provider can be used to egress to [kubernetes volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

+### Disabling HTTP Egress

+The `--no-http-egress` flag requires users to specify an egress provider by preventing the default HTTP response for logs, traces, dumps, and gcdumps.

 ## Examples of Egressing a dump to blob storage

 ### Sample Request